jonifreeman/ajatusasana.fi/tapahtumia.markdown

 Brian Snellgrove, psychic, author and philosopher from the UK will share some of his insights of 40 years working with people including their relationship and spiritual situations.

 A lecture will be given in English on Thursday 16th June 2016 at 7 pm at the forthcoming new Ajatus & Asana business premises (Kavallinmäki 15, Room 312, 02710 Espoo, right next to building where the current Ajatus & Asana Yoga Room is located).
 During the lecture a special demonstration of energy reading will take place using a member of the audience.
+Bookings for lecture Stephanie (0405224889) [stephanie@ajatusasana.fi](mailto:stephanie@ajatusasana.fi).

 In the course of their visit Brian and his wife Francoise will offer a unique Katsastus service to give an analytical reading of your aura.
 This will be a detailed examination of your energy system, and any questions you have about relationships or work.
 Brian has conducted over 25,000 readings during his professional life over 40 years and will discover the most relevant points that you may need to bear in mind in your quest for self-improvement.
 One to One readings will be offered 17/18/20/21 June 2016.